The 10 Best Florida Beach Towns for a Summer Getaway

 Seaside

 Seaside might just be one of the most picture-perfect beach towns in Florida.
-It’s small and super walkable, with pastel cottages, white picket fences, and a town square that always has something going on.
-If it looks familiar, it might be because The Truman Show was filmed here!
+It’s small, incredibly walkable, and full of pastel cottages, white picket fences, and a town square that always seems to have something going on.

-The town itself is built around a central square, with beach access just steps away.
-But one of the best parts of visiting Seaside is the row of Airstream food trucks lined up along the main strip.
-They’re all good, but our favorite is definitely The Meltdown, a grilled cheese spot that’s perfect after a long day in the sun.
-There are also smoothie stands, barbecue, and sweets, so it’s a great place to grab something casual and hang out for a bit.
+They’re all good, but our favorite is The Meltdown, a grilled cheese spot that’s perfect after a long day in the sun.
+You’ll also find smoothie stands, barbecue, and dessert spots, so it’s an easy place to grab something casual and hang out for a while.

-Seaside does get busy in the summer, especially in the afternoons, but if you start your day early, you’ll have time to explore before it fills up.
-You can walk from the shops to the beach in just a few minutes, and everything feels close enough that you never really need to get in your car.
+Seaside does get busy in the summer, especially in the afternoons.
+If you start your day early, though, you’ll have plenty of time to explore before the crowds show up.

 Palm Beach Island